opulencephp/docs/cryptography.md

 Hashers take input and perform a one-way mapping to a hashed value.
 It is impossible to decrypt a hashed value because of the way this mapping is generated.
 This hashes suitable for storing sensitive data, like user passwords.

 <h4 id="bcrypt">bcrypt</h4>
-`bcrypt` is a popular hashing function that has built-in protection methods against timing attacks.
+`bcrypt` is a popular password hashing function.
 It accepts a "cost" parameter, which adjusts the CPU cost to hash a password.
-This slows down rainbow table attacks against compromised data.
+This slows down attacks against compromised data.
 Increasing the cost parameter by one causes the hashing to take twice as long, which future-proofs it as CPUs get faster.
 Let's take a look at how to use it:

 ```php
 use Opulence\Cryptography\Hashing\BcryptHasher;